Advice Hub logo

 What does it mean if my application has been accepted?

-This means that your application and evidence has been accepted into the system and will be read and considered by a group of academics in your school called the Mitigating Circumstances Committee.
-It does not guarantee there will be any recommendation.
+This means that your application and evidence has been accepted into the system and after the semester is over it will be read and considered by a group of academics in your school called the Mitigating Circumstances Committee.
+This does not guarantee there will be any recommendation.
 Sometimes even when the committee accepts there have been difficult circumstances, they do not accept there has been a significant impact on studies.
 In other cases, they will recommend some action.

 When will I know any recommendation made about my mitigating circumstances application?